vickers12/vicky-ui/.changeset/thin-yaks-join.md

 "@vicky-ui/tokens": minor
 ---

-Added tokens to tokens package
+Add support for publishing to npm.